 - Football, locally called Fußball, is the county’s number one sport.
 In fact, Germany’s football national team has garnered 4 Word Cup titles and 3 European championships over the years.
 If you thought that only the Brazilians are great at this global sport, you certainly haven’t seen Germans play.

-- While smoking in public places is prohibited, drinking is all legal.
+- While smoking in public places is prohibited, drinking is legal.
 You can enjoy your favorite bottle of beer in public.

-- The country enjoys a two-week-long festival, held in Munich every September, known as the Oktoberfest.
+- The country enjoys a two-week-long festival, held in Munich every September, known as Oktoberfest.
 This festival, which dates back to 12th October 1810, is one of the main and most lively festivals to attend while visiting Germany.

 Important Facts About Germany

-- Germans are some of the most literate people around the world.
+- Germans are some of the most literate people in the world.
 Between 2008 and 2014, the country’s adult literacy rate was a constant 99%.
 German’s reading obsession is quite evident, having invented the first magazine back in 1663.

 - Germans are quite protective when it comes to their identity, language, and culture.
 This can be seen even in their movie productions, where most of them only include local actors.

 - The country values education such that university education is free for anyone who wants to pursue further studies.
-This includes even the international students.
+This includes even international students.

 - Germany is not only one of the largest car manufacturers globally, but it also brings forth some of the most respected brands.
 Think of Volkswagen, BMW, Mercedes, and Audi.
 These brands are quite popular globally, with VW’s Golf version having sold 5.9 million cars back in 2011.